 In a move to contain the COVID-19 outbreak, on March 13, 2020, the Office of the President of the Philippines issued a Memorandum directive to impose stringent social distancing measures in the National Capital Region effective March 15, 2020.
 On March 16, 2020, Presidential Proclamation No. 929 was issued, declaring a State of Calamity throughout the Philippines for a period of six (6) months and imposed an enhanced community quarantine (ECQ) throughout the island of Luzon until April 12, 2020, which was subsequently extended to May 15, 2020.
-Upon lifting of ECQ on May 16, 2020, modified ECQ has been implemented until May 30, 2020 and general community quarantine until June 30, 2020.
+Upon lifting of the ECQ on May 16, 2020, the modified ECQ has been implemented until May 31, 2020 and general community quarantine (GCQ) until June 30, 2020.
+On August 3, 2020, the Office of the President issued a Memorandum declaring MECQ for NCR and selected provinces, starting August 4, 2020 until August 31, 2020, which was subsequently extended until March 28, 2021.
+On March 26, 2021, NCR and selected provinces were placed under ECQ from March 29, 2021 until April 2, 2021.
 These measures have caused disruptions to businesses and economic activities, and its impact on businesses continue to evolve.

-The Group considers the events surrounding the outbreak as a non-adjusting subsequent event, which does not impact its financial position and performance as of and for the year ended December 31, 2019.
-However, the outbreak could have a material impact on its 2020 financial results and even periods thereafter.
-Considering the evolving nature of this outbreak, the Group cannot determine at this time the impact to its consolidated financial position, performance and cash flows.
-The Group will continue to monitor the situation.
+The Group considers the events surrounding the outbreak on its financial position and performance as of and for the year ended December 31, 2020.
+Considering the evolving nature of this outbreak, the Group will continue to monitor the situation.